 Would a revolution led by Greta succeed?
 Most likely not.
 The answer however cannot be resolute, as her number of followers has grown so large, so fast and so unexpectedly, that we may be surprised by how the future unfolds.
 In the remote possibility that the green revolution would succeed, policy change could only be driven in those already developed states that are currently only mild polluters, compared with the whole international arena.

 Developing countries historically see the discussion over climate change as a sign of the developed world’s avarice against the needs of poorer and developing countries.
 In 1972 Indira Gandhi, the president of India at the time, spoke at the first global conference on the human environment (UNCHE), asking rich countries to prioritize the fight against poverty, as she proposed poverty itself to be the main cause of pollution.
 Following the logic, removing poverty would lead to a cleaner world.
 But in order to achieve these results, developing countries should be allowed to pollute, just for a while longer.
 More than 45 years have passed since then, and yet we are still discussing this same issue, development versus environment.

 Whether Greta Thunberg is able to apply enough pressure to achieve drastic policy changes in the Western world is a possibility, although remote, but she surely wouldn’t be able to influence the Chinese or Indian government, and their emissions constitute, to date, the major threat to our future.
 India and China, and in particular the latter, are democracies with a strong state control.
 The Chinese political system, in particular, is strong enough to prevent “democratic movements” to push for change from the bottom.
-It is unsurprising, in this context, that no Fridays For Future protests have taken place in mainland China, except for Hong Kong.
+It is unsurprising, in this context, that no Fridays For Future protests have taken place in mainland China.

 Even in the remote case of success, pollutants do not respect borders and will continue poisoning our planet and steal the future of mankind.